streats/a11y-champions/github-gender-inclusivity-bugs.md

 Accessibility note: Please note that some data tables in this document are included as images which are not fully described.
 I hope to address this in due course.

-A [summary of this report](https://github.com/streats/a11y-champions/blob/main/github-gender-inclusivity-bugs-summary.md) (generated with ChatGPT) covers the main points of the report.
+A [bullet-point summary of this report](https://github.com/streats/a11y-champions/blob/main/github-gender-inclusivity-bugs-summary.md) (generated with ChatGPT) covers the main points of the report.

 # Designing for Cognitive Diversity: Improving the GitHub Experience for Newcomers